12.6 Summary

 Closures (or lambda expressions) in Rust are anonymous functions that capture variables from their environment.
 They enable concise, expressive code for passing behavior.

 • Syntax: |params| -> ReturnType { body }, types often inferred.
 Braces optional for single expressions.
-Called with ().
+Closures assigned to variables or passed as arguments are called using the standard () syntax.

 • Traits: Fn, FnMut, FnOnce traits define closure capabilities, used as bounds in functions.